HybridFNBR/Neonite/README.md

 <!-- ABOUT NEONITEV2 -->
 This Repo Serves as a continuation to support/maintain the Neonite V2 Project made by [Kemo](https://github.com/kem0x) for older and newer versions of Fortnite, Neonite Currently Supports 1.7.2 upto latest.
+_Neonite is maintained with [Carbon](https://discord.com/invite/X525zyJtaU) in mind, i also recommend you install the latest node version and not LTS to avoid issues when trying to run Neonite_

 ## About Neonite V2